-Total revenues were \$5,612, a decrease of \$528 compared to last year.
-The difference between the total revenues shown in the Statement of Activities and the Statement of Revenues, Expenditures and Changes in Fund Balance is \$2 and results from revenues that do not meet the measurable and available criteria in the current year.
+Total revenues were \$29,702 and increased 2.5% over last year primarily due to an increase in property tax revenue as a result of a 5.0% increase in assessed value.
+The difference between total revenues shown in the Statement of Activities and the Statement of Revenues, Expenditures, and Changes in Fund Balance is \$15 and results from revenues that do not meet the measurable and available criteria for fiscal year 2021.